unhackathon/website/springboard-projects/chrome-extension.md

 Since our extension is going to replace “cloud” with “butt” in all the text on the page, we should act accordingly:

-**So what's the goal?** The goal of our plugin is to visit all the nodes of the document, and when we encounter a text node, replace all occurrences of "cloud" with "butt".
+**So what's the goal of this extension?** The goal of our plugin is to visit all the nodes of the document, and when we encounter a text node, replace all occurrences of "cloud" with "butt".

-So let’s do it!
+### So let’s do it!

 **Challenge**: Stop here and try to do it on your own.
 Your way might be different than the one used in this guide, but the goal here is to get it